 Next you search for external data on the internet – prices of other phones in the market, reviews, features.

 You might go to a store and check out how a certain phone looks, or talk to friends who have the phones you’re thinking about buying.

 Since you have lots of data, it's important to bring it all together.
 You sort through the data, discard what’s irrelevant, and weigh the pros and cons.

 Finally, you use all the data to come to a final decision — the phone you want to buy.

 Our platform brings the brain's intuitive decision-making process from small, personal decisions to complex, multi-stakeholder decisions with difficult data.

 We first pull data from scattered internal systems of organizations.
 Then we add context through over 600 sources of public data — all the data that is normally inaccessible because it’s so bad.
-And finally, we collect data to fill in the gaps, using our Android app that works completely without internet.
+And finally, we collect data to fill in the gaps, using our Android app that works completely offline.

 Then, once we have all the data we need, we merge, structure, and transform the mass of data into insights, then visualize those insights to make the best decision blindingly obvious.